 Our Inner Battle

-The Lake Swim entails swimming across the lake and back (roughly 700 meters).
+The Lake Swim is a tradition for our oldest campers (usually those who just finished 7th and 8th grade).
+It entails swimming across the lake and back (roughly 700 meters).
 We basically take over the lake, lining it with counselors and lifeguards in 26-30 kayaks and 5 boats/jetskis providing additional help.
 It is one of the longest standing camp traditions and a true challenge to our oldest campers (the oldest gals go Tuesday morning).

 As we talked about the Lake Swim, I offered a view of human nature.

 In cartoons, the lead character is often shown with an angel on one shoulder and a devil on the other.
 The angel and the devil both dispense opposite advice to the main character.
 I think this cartoon has it wrong.

 We do not have an angel and a devil, but we do have a Warrior and a Worrier.
 The Warrior faces adversity, tries new things and accepts challenges.
 The Worrier is rapt in fear and finds reasons to avoid new things or challenging situations.
 The Warrior says "I want to learn to snow ski.
 I want to try out for the play.
 I want to meet those new people."
 The Worrier answers back "Skiing is too cold.
 Theater is stupid.
 Why do I need new friends?"
 Note that the Worrier is clever - rather than say "I am scared", it instead finds excuses not to try.
 Without trying, there is no chance of failure - and therefore to chance to learn about dealing with failure.

 The Warrior looks at the world and sees opportunity.
 The Worrier looks at the same things and sees limitation and fear.